sting-ioc/sting/docs/naming.md

 {@file_content: file=sting/doc/examples/naming/HttpClient.java start_line=@Injectable}

-## Name Format
+## Qualifier Format

-The actual value of the string is relatively arbitrary and you should use whatever makes sense within your application.
+The actual value of the qualifier string is relatively arbitrary and you should use whatever makes sense within your application.
 Some projects use reverse DNS naming to guarantee uniqueness, others use short prefixes for namespacing while other projects use short local names.